 I realized pretty early on in my business that I am the worst bookkeeper.
-And every year that tax season comes sneaking up on us I am reminded of this fact.
-It took me a while to get a handle on the mess of documents I refer to as my “books.”
-But over time I’ve garnered a number of tips that have helped me become a better bookkeeper for my little solo operation.
-Here are five things you can do to today to get a handle on your business finances.
+And every year that tax season comes sneaking up on us I’m reminded of this fact.
+It took me a while to get a handle on the mess of documents that are my books.
+But over time, I’ve garnered several tips that have helped me become a better bookkeeper for my solo operation.
+Here are five things you can do today to get a handle on your business finances.

 Use an Accounting Software

 If you have more complex invoicing needs, a program like Xero may work better for you.
-It allows you to create quotes for your clients and convert them to invoices automatically, as well as track the time you spend on projects to help you bill hourly.
+It allows you to create quotes for your clients and convert them to invoices automatically.
+It also tracks the time you spend on projects to help you bill hourly.

 If you have to collect sales tax, you can do that through the app too.
-It has a handy feature that calculates the sales tax rate for you based on the client’s address.
+It has a handy feature that calculates the sales tax rate based on your customer’s location.

-Xero also connects to your bank accounts and credit cards to make tracking your cashflow easier.
-The app will even categorize your expenses automatically based on how you’ve categorized things in the past, which is super convenient.
+Xero also connects to your bank accounts and credit cards to make tracking your cash flow easy.
+The app will even categorize your expenses automatically based on how you categorized things in the past.
+Isn’t that convenient?

-But if you can’t afford to invest in accounting software or just don’t want to use it, you can track your cashflow the old fashioned way.
+But if you can’t afford to invest in accounting software or don’t want to use it, you can track your cash flow the old-fashioned way.

 Track Your Cashflow